Frame 1

 Challenge

-Sales professionals relied on Excel sheets and manual communication to gather pharmacy information, track market trends, assess risks, and manage client requests for network models.
-This inefficient process caused anxiety and led to missed business opportunities.
+Sales professionals relied on spreadsheets and manual communication to gather pharmacy information, assess market trends, evaluate risk, and respond to client requests for network models.
+This fragmented process slowed decision-making, increased operational strain, and created missed business opportunities.

 My Role